Douglasr7007/Douglasr7007/README.md

 ###

-<p align="left">I'm currently majoring in Internet Systems and specializing in Power BI, SQL, and Python.
-I'm focused on improving my data analysis skills, aiming for my first opportunity in the field.
-I've already completed some projects, such as interactive dashboards, and I'm documenting my progress in my GitHub repository.</p>
+<p align="left">I am currently majoring in Internet Systems, specializing in Power BI, SQL, and Python.
+I am focused on improving my data analysis skills, aiming for my first opportunity in the field.
+I have already completed some projects, such as interactive dashboards, and I am documenting my progress in my GitHub repository.</p>

 ###